MicrosoftDocs/memdocs/windows-365/business/get-started-windows-365-business.md

 ## Assign licenses to users

-Whether you purchased your subscriptions through the Windows 365 products site, or through the Microsoft 365 admin center, you can [assign licenses to users](/microsoft-365/admin/manage/assign-licenses-to-users) through the **Billing** page in the Microsoft 365 admin center.
+Whether you purchased your subscriptions through the Windows 365 products site, or through the Microsoft 365 admin center, you can assign licenses to users through either:

+- The **Billing** page in the Microsoft 365 admin center.
+For more information, see [assign licenses to users](/microsoft-365/admin/manage/assign-licenses-to-users).
+- [windows365.microsoft.com](https://windows365.microsoft.com).
+For more information, see [Assign or unassign a license](assign-unassign-license.md).

 You can assign different Windows 365 Business license types to a user, based on the users business need.
 See [Windows 365 Business sizing options](windows-365-business-sizing.md)  for guidance on which license type might be suitable for your users.